carltheperson/advanced-js-objects/chapters/chapter-1.md

 In the above example the value is “Hello world!” and the type of the value is String.

 You can imagine that the range of possible values for the String type is quite large, which is true.
-The number of different string combinations is practically infinite.
+The number of different String combinations is practically infinite.

 ### Number